Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Introduction

 The objective of this paper is therefore to introduce such large-scale recurrent solutions of the incompressible Euler equation in two spatial dimensions, where fully resolved DNS of turbulent flow can be performed for relatively high $Re$.
 There is a rich history of computing solutions of the Euler equation using various analytical tools.
 Even leaving singular solutions involving point vortices aside, quite a few examples of absolute and relative equilibria have been found.
 They include isolated circular and elliptic vortices \citep{lamb1924}, translating pairs of counter-rotating vortices \citep{pierrehumbert1980,saffman1982}, rotating arrays of two or more vortices \citep{dritschel1985,carton1989,crowdy2002rw}, and stationary multipolar vortex arrays \citep{crowdy1999,crowdy2002eq,tur2004,xue2017}.

-This paper reports several new classes of recurrent solutions -- equilibria, traveling waves, and time-period states -- of the 2D Euler equation on a domain with periodic boundary conditions which can be thought of as generalizations of vortex crystals \citep{aref2003}.
-A distinguishing feature of these solutions is their dynamical relevance for high-$Re$ statistically stationary turbulent flows which balance forcing and dissipation: just like in the case of transitional flows, we find recurrent solutions to organize and guide the dynamics of turbulent flow on large scales.
-As expected, the library of inviscid recurrent solutions is found to be far larger than that describing viscous flows: unlike their analogues for transitional flows which are isolated, solutions of the Euler equation are found to belong to continuous families characterized by what appears to be an infinite number of parameters.
+This paper reports several new classes of recurrent solutions -- equilibria, traveling waves, and time-period{ic} states -- of the 2D Euler equation on a domain with periodic boundary conditions which can be thought of as generalizations of vortex crystals \citep{aref2003}.
+A distinguishing feature of these solutions is their dynamical relevance for high-$Re$ statistically stationary turbulent flows which balance forcing and dissipation: just like in the case of {weakly turbulent} flows, we find recurrent solutions to organize and guide the dynamics of turbulent flow on large scales.
+As expected, the library of inviscid recurrent solutions is found to be far larger than that describing viscous flows: unlike their analogues for {weakly turbulent} flows which are isolated, solutions of the Euler equation are found to belong to continuous families spanned by an infinite number of parameters.

 The rest of the paper is organized as follows.
-Section \ref{sec:desc} describes the problem setup investigated here.
+Section \ref{sec:desc} describes the problem setup investigated here and Section \ref{sec:limit} discusses the relation between solutions of the Euler and Navier-Stokes equation in the high-$Re$ limit.
 Our results are presented in Section \ref{sec:results}, their implications for the problem of fully developed fluid turbulence are discussed in Section \ref{sec:disc}, and conclusions are presented in Section \ref{sec:conc}.